Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 Learn how to create combo charts in PowerPoint combining columns and lines.
 Step-by-step instructions, dual-axis tips, and best practices for consultants.

-Bob · Former McKinsey and Deloitte consultant with 6 years of experienceJanuary 9, 202612 min read
+Bob Evers · Former McKinsey and Deloitte consultant with 6 years of experienceJanuary 9, 20268 min read

 Dual-axis charts are the most misused visualization in business presentations.
-When someone pairs revenue bars with a margin percentage line, the secondary axis scale often distorts the relationship.
-A 2% margin change looks massive because the axis runs from 18% to 22%, while revenue appears flat on a zero-based scale.
-The visual correlation is misleading.
+A 2% margin change looks dramatic when the secondary axis runs from 18% to 22%, while revenue appears flat on a zero-based scale.
+The visual correlation becomes misleading.

 After auditing 150+ quarterly review decks, we found that roughly 40% of combo charts would have been clearer as two separate visualizations.
-The combo chart earned its place in only one scenario: when the relationship between metrics genuinely matters and the axes can be scaled honestly.
-Revenue and growth rate over time works.
-Revenue and customer satisfaction scores forced onto one chart rarely does.
+The combo chart earns its place only when the relationship between metrics genuinely matters and the axes can be scaled honestly.

-This guide covers when combo charts genuinely outperform separate visualizations, how to build them in PowerPoint without creating accidental misinformation, and the axis scaling decisions that separate honest insights from misleading ones.
+This guide covers when combo charts outperform separate visualizations, how to build them in PowerPoint, and the formatting decisions that separate honest insights from misleading ones.
+For a complete overview of all chart types, see our PowerPoint Charts Guide.

 What Is a Combo Chart?#